rock-core/rock-core.github.io/documentation/runtime/ruby_and_types.md

 C++-to-Ruby customization code in a scripts/typelib.rb in the oroGen components.
 This file will get installed automatically along with the oroGen code, in a place where it gets found and loaded automatically by typelib.
-Thus, the convertion code is made available to all Ruby scripts that use orocos.rb/orogen {: .note}
+Thus, the conversion code is made available to all Ruby scripts that use orocos.rb/orogen {: .note}

 Direct Access to the Type Models